-Dr. Chris Carpenter has worked for years to help tweens and teens explore their dreams of becoming a veterinarian.
+Dr. Chris Carpenter has worked for over 10 years to help tweens and teens explore their dreams of becoming a veterinarian.

 “Unlike other professionals, the majority of veterinarians practicing today made their career decision when they were very young.”
 Dr. Carpenter says.
 “In fact, I made my decision to become a veterinarian when I was eleven years old.
 Today’s aspiring veterinarians are no different.
 Working with animals is a calling for them and they are passionate about it.”

 “I made my decision to become a veterinarian when I was eleven years old."

 To help his future colleagues explore their dreams, Dr. Carpenter created Vet Set Go, the first and only web community dedicated to aspiring veterinarians.
 “Classroom presentations are fine,” says Dr. Carpenter.
 “I wanted to give today’s aspiring veterinarians something much more powerful.
 I wanted to give them a way to go behind the scenes and meet veterinarians.
 I wanted them to hear from veterinarians and see what they do.”